eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 #### Get a static IP

+Serial connection using terminal.
+[//]: # (Tudor, we open up a terminal window or shell first?)

 Run the following command to force a static IP on the eth0 interface with connman:

 `connmanctl config ethernet_000000000000_cable --ipv4 manual <device_ip> <subnet_mask> <gateway_ip>`